wasp-lang/wasp/waspc/README.md

 ## Commit message conventions
 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) convention when creating commits.

+## Branching and merging strategy
+This repo contains both the source code that makes up a Wasp release (under `waspc`), as well as our website containing documentation and blog posts (under `web`).
+In order to facilitate the development of Wasp code while still allowing for website updates or hotfixes of the current release, we have decided on the following minimal branching strategy.

+All Wasp development should be done on feature branches.
+They form the basis of PRs that will target one of the two following branches:

+- `main`: this branch contains all the actively developed new features and corresponding documentation updates.
+Some of these things may not yet be released, but anything merged into `main` should be in a release-ready state.
+  - This is the default branch to target for any Wasp feature branches.
+- `release`: this branch contains the source code of current/latest Wasp release, as well as the documentation and blog posts currently published and therefore visible on the website.
+  - When doing a full release, which means making a new release based on what we have currently on `main`, we do the following:
+    1. Update `main` branch by merging `release` into it.
+There might be conflicts but they shouldn't be too hard to fix.
+Once `main` is updated, you can create a new waspc release from it, as well as deploy the website from it.
+    2. Update `release` branch to this new `main` by merging `main` into it.
+There will be no conflicts since we already resolved all of them in the previous step.

+How do I know where I want to target my PR, to `release` or `main`?
+  - If you have a change that you want to publish right now or very soon, certainly earlier than waiting till `main` is ready for publishing, then you want to target `release`.
+This could be website content update, new blog post, documentation (hot)fix, compiler hotfix that we need to release quickly via a new patch version, ... .
+  - If you have a change that is not urgent and can wait until the next "normal" Wasp release is published, then target `main`.
+These are new features, refactorings, docs accompanying new features, ... .
+  - TLDR;
+    - `release` is for changes to the already published stuff (the present).
+    - `main` is for changes to the to-be-published stuff (the future).

 ## Deployment / CI
 We use Github Actions for CI.